Charles Arden-Clarke

-Sir Charles Noble Arden-Clarke (25 July 1898 – 16 December 1962) was a British colonial administrator who served in several territories under British rule, including Bechuanaland, Basutoland, Sarawak, Brunei, the Gold Coast, and Ghana.
+Sir Charles Noble Arden-Clarke (25 July 1898 – 16 December 1962) was a British colonial administrator who served in several territories under British rule, including Bechuanaland, Basutoland, Sarawak, Brunei, and the Gold Coast (the territory that became Ghana).
 He is particularly noted for his role as the last Governor of the Gold Coast and the first Governor-General of independent Ghana.

 Early life and education

 Arden-Clarke was born on 25 July 1898 and educated at Rossall School in Lancashire, England.

 Colonial Service

 Bechuanaland Protectorate

-Arden-Clarke was educated at Rossall School.
 From 1937 to 1942, Arden-Clarke served as Resident Commissioner of the Bechuanaland Protectorate (now Botswana).
 His tenure coincided with tensions between the British authorities and Tshekedi Khama, the regent of the Bamangwato people.

 Basutoland

 In August 1942, he was appointed Resident Commissioner of Basutoland (modern-day Lesotho), a position he held until November 1946.

 Sarawak

 In 1946, following the cession of Sarawak by the Brooke dynasty to the British Crown, Arden-Clarke became the first Governor of the new colony.
 His appointment coincided with the rise of the Anti-cession Movement, a local resistance to British rule.
 Opposition to cession remained strong during his administration, and the movement later culminated in the assassination of his successor, Duncan Stewart, in 1949.